oracle/terraform-provider-oci/docs/resources/core/subnet.md

 ## Attributes Reference

 * `id` - The subnet's Oracle ID (OCID).
 * `state` - The subnet's current state.
-[PROVISIONING, AVAILABLE, TERMINATING, TERMINATED]
+Allowed values are: [PROVISIONING, AVAILABLE, TERMINATING, TERMINATED]
 * `time_created` - The date and time the subnet was created, in the format defined by RFC3339.
 Example: `2016-08-25T21:10:29.600Z`.
 * `virtual_router_ip` - The IP address of the virtual router.
 * `virtual_router_mac` - The MAC address of the virtual router.